roja26/WE_Project/README.md

-This is our Dog Adoption App
+This is our Dog Adoption App for WE.